What Can You Do To Start Working With Your Suppliers?

 Ready To Start, But…

 To start with, you have internal challenges.
 Large corporations may have hundreds or thousands of suppliers and products, small sustainability teams, and purchasing and supply chain departments that are not familiar with sustainability.
-Sometimes, purchasing and supply chain departments are so cost efficiency-driven that they don’t see sustainability as bringing business benefit.
+Sometimes, purchasing and supply chain departments are so cost-efficiency-driven that they don’t see sustainability as bringing business benefits.
 Often, there isn’t any understanding, results are not so promising, and on top of it all, there is too much work to be done.

 As if this wasn’t enough, you have challenges on the other side, the supplier’s side.
 Suppliers complain about having to spend a lot of time answering the same questions from large numbers of clients, they lack sustainability teams or only have very small ones, they measure differently, they don’t have the time and resources, they don’t understand the requests, they don’t know what the information will be used for, they don’t see a benefit, they feel controlled… and ultimately, they don’t want to disclose information because they don’t trust the idea.
 Sounds familiar?